 Shop for a better interest rate.
 Ensure you compare the rates from at least three financial providers before settling.
 The higher the interest rate, the higher your interest yields.

 Compounding frequency of interest.
-Your interest can be compounded monthly, quarterly, semi-annually, or annually.
-Make all the inquiries about how your financial provider compounds your interest because it affects your return and periodic payouts.
+Your claim can be compounded monthly, quarterly, semi-annually, or annually.
+Make inquiries about how your financial provider compounds your interest because it affects your return and periodic payouts.

 Type of fixed deposit.
-Financial providers offer two types of FD accounts, which dictates how your interest is invested.
+Financial providers offer two types of FD accounts, which dictates how your interest gets invested.

 Types of fixed deposit